letsfunky/testing-guide/GUIDE.md

   - It’s easier to unit test a larger graph of interconnected classes.
   - If a test fails, you know for sure which functionality has failed.
 - Cons
-  - tests that use mocks tend to be more brittle than classical tests
+  - Tests that use mocks tend to be more brittle than classical tests
+    - Tests shouldn’t verify units of code.
+Rather, they should verify units of behavior:
+      - something that is meaningful for the problem domain and,
+      - ideally, something that a business person can recognize as useful.

 ## 2.3 통합 테스트
 - The London school considers any test that uses a real collaborator object an integration test.